Home

 Brix Blabber

-This weather during this 2024 growing season has been oddly typical.
-I mean a dry April and May, then a hot June, then monsoon storms arrived late June/early July to cool things down.
-Kind of in line with expectations.
-And that's "odd" because when does that ever happen?
+The weather during this 2025 growing season has been soooo nice!
+A mainly dry April and May, then a hot June, then monsoon storms arrived late June/early July to cool things down.

-The monsoon storms play in the vines now.
+The monsoon storms play with the vines now.
 The Brix (sugar content) in the grapes goes up on dry days and goes down after rainy days.

-Somewhere along the line, the sugar reaches the content we want and then we make wine!
+Somewhere along the line, the sugar and ripeness reach the maturity we want and then we make wine!

 Rhona testing brix